bnb-chain/greenfield-go-sdk/README.md

 Interact using GreenfieldClient client, you can perform queries on accounts, chain info, and broadcasting transactions.
 Interact using TendermintClient client, you can perform low-level operations like executing ABCI queries and viewing network/consensus state.
-Interact using SPClient client, you can request storage provider services like putObject and getObject.
+Interact using GnfdClient client, it integrates GreenfieldClient and the ability to access Storage provider, you can call storage functions like createObject,putObject and getObject to realize the basic operation of object storage.

 ### Requirement

-Go version above 1.19
+Go version above 1.18

 ## Usage